If you want to run a business or generate passive income online, you need a website.

 Setting up a website in 2018 has come a long way since then.
 You can be online in as little as 15 minutes.
 The cost has come down drastically.
 You don’t need any technical knowledge either.

 Step #1: Choose a website platform

 I created my first website using HTML and CSS.
-But soon, I realized that adding and updating pages were a pain.
+But soon, I realized that adding and updating pages was a pain.

 That’s when I discovered the free content management platform, WordPress.

 Back in 2005, WordPress was a blogging platform.
-In 13 years, it has evolved into a well-refined website management platform.
+In 13 years, it has evolved into a complete website management platform.

 WordPress powers almost 30% of the websites on the internet.
 There are 50,000+ free plugins that enhance the functionality.
 There are probably more than 100,000 free themes available to make your site look more appealing.

 Use WordPress to power your website.
 It’s easy to manage and is secure.

 Looking to build an e-commerce site to sell products online?

 WordPress can do that as well.
 Install the WooCommerce plugin to get e-commerce functionality.